Davao Global Township: Businesses

 Davao Global Township will soon house several businesses upon its completion.
 In 2024, Philippine-based life insurance company Insular Life acquired a lot in the 23-hectare township, in its proposal of constructing its largest office in the island region of Mindanao.

 Residential

 The 23-hectare township will soon host residential areas.
 The East Village is the first residential development in the Davao Global Township, hosting over 2,000 residential units across its 6-tower residential area.
-The residential development is currently under construction, and is scheduled to be completed by the third quarter of 2026.
+The residential development is currently under construction and is scheduled to be completed by the third quarter of 2026.

+DGT City Center

+DGT City center is a premier global lifestyle center in the center of the township designed by CASAS + Architects, Inc. It is poised to be a landmark destination, set to bring a world-class shopping experience among citizens of Davao city.
+The architecture of the mall is inspired from the sails of a traditional Mindanaoan Vinta and encompasses of pillars that are designed like mangrove branches that supported the canopies.

+The lifestyle mall offers diverse retail options and dining areas for locals and tourists and features multiple al-fresco spaces and lush indoor gardens to bring an ultramodern experience.

 Education

 DGT will also soon host major institutions.
 De La Salle University (DLSU) will be among the prominent universities in the township, and a proposed university campus is being constructed, along with a cultural and social center, and office buildings.